 If our Lenten fasting has been strenuous, now is the time for a little celebration; if we still haven't quite hit our stride, now is a good time to redouble our efforts, starting with Confession.
 St. John Chrysostom, in a famous Easter homily which is still read in Eastern Orthodox and many Eastern Rite Catholic churches on Easter, reminds us that it is never too late to get our spiritual house in order--both the man who has fasted from the beginning of Lent and the one who only fasts for a day or so at the end share in the joy of Easter.

 In the Scripture Readings for the Fourth Week of Lent, we see the institution of the Old Testament priesthood, which, unlike the eternal priesthood of Christ, passes away.
 The sacrifices of the priests of Israel, too, need to be repeated again and again, but Christ's sacrifice is offered only once, then made present again on the altar at every Mass.
-The contrast reminds us that the Promised Land that we strive for, unlike the one to which Moses led the Israelites, is one that will never pass away.
+The contrast reminds us that the Promised Land that we strive for, unlike the one to which Moses led the Israelites, will never pass away.

 Laetare, the first word (in Latin) of the Introit or entrance antiphon for this Sunday, means "Rejoice."
 Drawn from Isaiah 66:10-11, the entrance antiphon is an expression of our joy: